Errollinsjr/Simple-Fitness-Tracker/README.md

 # Simple-Fitness-Tracker

-A simple app used to track your workuts
+A simple app used to track your workouts

 # Link